aklivity/zilla-docs/src/README.md

 ### AsyncAPI Kafka Gateway

-Zilla can abstract Apache Kafka® for web applications, IoT clients, and non-Kafka microservices.
-With Zilla, OpenAPI and AsyncAPI definitions can be mapped to Kafka, enabling Kafka topics to be exposed over user-defined REST, SSEServer-Sent Events (SSE), MQTT, and gRPC APIs.
+Zilla can abstract Apache Kafka for web applications, IoT clients, and non-Kafka microservices.
+With Zilla, OpenAPI and AsyncAPI definitions can be mapped to Kafka, enabling Kafka topics to be exposed over user-defined REST, SSE, MQTT, and gRPC APIs.

 Zilla has no external dependencies and does not rely on the Kafka Consumer/Producer API or Kafka Connect.
 Instead, it natively supports the Kafka wire protocol and uses novel protocol mediation techniques to establish stateless API entry points into Kafka.
 As a gateway, Zilla also addresses security enforcement, observability, and connection offloading on the data path.

 #### Kafka Fan-Out to Web and IoT (Data Broadcasting)

 Broadcast data from Kafka to millions of clients over SSE, MQTT, and gRPC.
-With Kafka and Zilla real-time updates such as stock tickers, sports scores, logistics trackers, push notifications, and more, and push notifications can be reliably delivered to end users and systems at scale.
+With Kafka and Zilla real-time updates such as stock tickers, sports scores, logistics trackers, and push notifications can be reliably delivered to end users and systems at scale.
 Kafka is not designed to support a large number of connected clients, so besides protocol mediation, Zilla also handles connection offloading, by pushing data out of a real-time cache.
 This local cache is synchronized with Kafka for specific topics through a small number of connections, independent of the number of connected clients.
 The cache also indexes message keys and headers upon retrieval from Kafka, supporting efficiently filtered reads from cached topics.

 #### Kafka Fan-In from Web and IoT (Clickstream and Telemetry Ingestion)